jhu-arch/arch-tutorial/Virtual.rst

 .. tip::
   The first line of the ``yml`` file sets the new environment's name.

+  If you have created your environment, you can use the –file flag with the conda install command as:

+  conda install --file requirements.txt

 2. Activate the new environment: ``conda activate myenv``